 2.4 An example of a case involving 'clear criminality' would be where the person gambled with the intention of depriving creditors of access to their money and property.
 For example, there may be evidence that, upon realising that insolvency was inevitable, the person liquidated their assets and gambled with the proceeds deliberately to prevent creditors being paid.

 2.5 An example of a case involving 'complex offences' would be where the gambling is accompanied by other offences, such as obtaining money by deception or concealing assets from the trustee.

-2.6 An example of a case involving prior warnings is likely to arise where a person has previously been bankrupt, there was evidence of a possible offence under section 271 and a warning letter was issued.
+2.6 An example of a case involving an official caution is likely to arise where a person has previously been bankrupt, there was evidence of a possible offence under section 271 and an official caution letter was issued.
 If the person subsequently becomes bankrupt again and there is evidence of an offence under section 271, that offence may be considered for investigation and referral for prosecution.

 2.7 It should be noted that the mere raising by an alleged offender of a defence that they have a 'gambling problem' in order to avoid prosecution will not necessarily oblige AFSA to refrain from referring the allegation to the CDPP for determination.
 Supportive evidence confirming the debtor/bankrupt suffers from such a 'problem' will be required.

 2.8 Furthermore, should relevant long-term offending and repeat allegations be alleged, AFSA would expect to see evidence of self-help having been undertaken by the debtor/bankrupt, otherwise the matter would proceed

 to investigation with prosecution action being recommended.